alex1ai/ugr-master-cc/provision.md

 ![Azure screenshot](./provision/azure.png)

+### Why Ubuntu 18.04 LTS?

+The choice of Linux, in contrast to Windows, is logical as many programming packages are not even available for Windows and we can use bash for scripting, which I know.
+This is also the reason why most of internet webservers use any Linux distribution.

+So which Linux to chose?
+Debian-based (Debian/Ubuntu/..), Red Hat-based (CentOs/Fedora...) or FreeBSD?
+[This](https://www.makeuseof.com/tag/best-linux-server-operating-systems/) nice read introduces some differences between the distros.
+Here I chose a Debian based image because, as stated in the link, Debian is known for being the most stable distribution out there.
+Furthermore the APT package manager is, in my subjective opinion, one of the most powerful with nearly every required package included.
+So why Ubuntu and not Debian itself?
+Well, Debian does not have a server-only image to use directly, this means any image will ship with a GUI/window manager such as GNOME.
+This is unnecessary in a server-only deployment and would increase the size of the raw image.
+And, last but now least, why Version 18.04 LTS?
+Well, choosing a LTS version is always a smart choice if one does not want to update the OS every year.
+I also like to say, new is always better, which is why I chose 18.04 over previous LTS versions.
+Furthermore 18.04 finally uses python3 as default python, which I (and Ansible since the latest versions) prefer.

+As this project is written in Go, I also need to respect its [requirements](https://golang.org/doc/install), which means kFreeBSD/Debian GNU are not supported, just as CentOS and RHEL 5.x.
 ## Ansible

 For configuration management of virtual machines I chose Ansible as we did have a dedicated seminar about it in class and I liked its handling a little more then, for example, chef.